-In this study, we investigate the compressibility of KLR-trained Hopfield networks to answer this question.
-We systematically analyze the network's robustness against two types of compression: \textit{Uniform Quantization} (reducing bit precision) and \textit{Magnitude Pruning} (inducing sparsity).
-Our experiments reveal a striking contrast.
-The network exhibits extreme robustness to quantization, maintaining perfect recall accuracy even when weights are compressed to a mere 2 bits.
-Conversely, it shows high sensitivity to sparsity; performance degrades rapidly even with mild pruning.
+In this study, we investigate the compressibility of KLR Hopfield networks from this perspective.
+We systematically analyze the effects of two forms of compression: \textit{Uniform Quantization} (reducing bit precision) and \textit{Magnitude Pruning} (inducing sparsity).
+Our experiments reveal a clear dichotomy in the network's compressibility.
+The network remains highly robust to quantization, maintaining near-perfect recall accuracy even at 2-bit resolution.
+In contrast, it is highly sensitive to sparsification, with performance degrading rapidly even under moderate pruning.

-Our work provides a comprehensive theoretical explanation for the compression robustness of KLR-trained Hopfield networks, bridging empirical phenomena with geometric principles.
-Our main contributions are: \begin{enumerate} \item We identify a striking dichotomy in the compressibility of KLR networks: extreme robustness to quantization versus high sensitivity to sparsity. \item We provide a unified geometric theory to explain this dichotomy, based on spontaneous symmetry breaking (bimodal distribution) and a Walsh analysis that reveals a dual representation (sparse function, dense parameters). \item We validate our theory with extensive experiments and demonstrate its practical implications for hardware-efficient neuromorphic computing. \end{enumerate}
+Our work provides a geometric interpretation of this dichotomy, connecting the empirical compression behavior with the structure of the learned representation.
+The main contributions of this paper are as follows:

+\begin{enumerate} \item We identify a dichotomy in the compressibility of KLR Hopfield networks: robustness to quantization and sensitivity to sparsity.

+\item We develop a unified geometric interpretation of this behavior based on two complementary observations: the emergence of a bimodal, digital-like weight distribution and a Walsh analysis that reveals sparse functional structure together with distributed parameterization.

+\item We support this interpretation through extensive experiments and discuss its implications for hardware-efficient neuromorphic computing. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:related_work} reviews related work in model compression and distributed representations, positioning our study in a broader context.
-Section~\ref{sec:phenomena} first outlines our experimental methodology and then presents the core empirical phenomena: the striking contrast between quantization robustness and sparsity sensitivity, which motivates our theoretical investigation.
-Section~\ref{sec:theory} develops our geometric theory, explaining the origin of the bimodal distribution and the dual nature of the representation through Walsh analysis and scaling laws.
-Section~\ref{sec:validation} provides further experimental validation for our theoretical claims.
-Finally, Section~\ref{sec:discussion} discusses the broader implications of our findings, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:related_work} reviews related work on model compression and distributed representations.
+Section~\ref{sec:phenomena} introduces the experimental setting and presents the empirical contrast between quantization robustness and sparsity sensitivity.
+Section~\ref{sec:theory} develops the geometric interpretation of the learned representation, including the origin of the bimodal distribution, the Walsh influence analysis, and the scaling behavior under quantization.
+Section~\ref{sec:validation} provides additional experimental validation of the proposed interpretation.
+Finally, Section~\ref{sec:discussion} discusses broader implications of the results, and Section~\ref{sec:conclusion} concludes the paper.